[Image1][English/日本語]Things that Surprised International Students When They Came to Japan: The City 1I wrote

 Jul.
 6, 2021

-[English/Japanese] What international students were surprised to learn when they first came to Japan.
-The City (2) Continuing from the previous article, I would like to introduce the "city" this time as well.
+What international students were surprised to learn when they first came to Japan.
+The City 2 Continuing from the previous article, I would like to introduce the "city" this time as well.
 Free pocket tissues?
-In Japan, pocket tissues are distributed in front of train stations every day.
-It is said that many foreigners are surprised when they see this scene.
-The reason why they are so surprised is because these pocket tissues are all free.
-If you look closely at the pocket tissues you receive, you will see advertisements for companies.
-Thanks to this advertisement, you can get them for free.
-Sometimes, they give out small snacks or cosmetic samples.
-Pocket tissues are handy to keep in your bag, so be brave and accept them.
+In Japan, pocket tissues are handed out in front of train stations every day.
+Many foreigners are said to be surprised to see this scene.
+The reason for their surprise is that these pocket tissues are all free.
+If you look closely at the pocket tissues you receive, you will see company advertisements on them.
+Thanks to those ads, you can get them for free.
+Sometimes small snacks or cosmetic samples are handed out too.
+Pocket tissues are handy to keep in your bag, so be brave and take them.
 Feeling like a king?
-Many foreign tourists are impressed by the automatic opening of the doors when they get into a cab.
-Also, Japanese cab drivers are famous for their excellent customer service.
-However, cabs are more expensive than in other countries, so consult with your wallet before using a cab.
+Many foreign tourists are impressed when taxi doors open automatically as they get in.
+Japanese taxi drivers are also famous for their excellent customer service.
+However, taxis are more expensive than in other countries, so check your wallet before using one.
 Do you ride your bicycle on the sidewalk?
 On the roadway?
-Roads in Japan are known to be narrow.
-Light cars, which are easy to drive on such narrow roads, look like toy cars to foreigners.
-In addition, bicycles are sometimes ridden on both the roadway and sidewalk, making it difficult for them to understand the rules for bicycles.
-International students often get stopped by the police and pay fines because they do not understand the bicycle rules.
-As a general rule, bicycles are to be ridden on the road.
-(There are some exceptions where bicycles can be ridden on the sidewalk.
+Roads in Japan are known for being narrow.
+Kei cars, which are easy to drive on such narrow roads, look like toy cars to foreigners.
+In addition, bicycles are sometimes ridden on both the roadway and the sidewalk, so the rules for bicycles can be hard to understand.
+International students are often stopped by the police and fined because they do not understand the bicycle rules.
+As a general rule, bicycles should be ridden on the road.
+There are some exceptions where riding on the sidewalk is allowed.
 Be sure to check the traffic rules carefully before you ride.
 Have you learned about Japanese cities?
 At our school, we hold a traffic rules seminar every six months.
-In order to live safely in Japan, let's make sure to learn the traffic rules.
-What surprised international students when they came to Japan ~ The state of the city (2) ~ This time, we will continue to introduce the state of the city.
-Free tissues!
-In Japan, pocket tissues are handed out in front of the station on a daily basis.
-It seems that many foreigners are surprised to see this scene.
-The reason why you are surprised is that all of these pocket tissues are free.
-If you look closely at the pocket tissue you received, you will see an advertisement for the company.
-Thanks to this ad, you can get it for free.
-Sometimes, small sweets, cosmetic samples, etc. are also handed out.
-Pocket tissues can be useful if you keep them in your bag, so be brave enough to take them.
-Feeling like a king?
-There are many foreign tourists who are impressed by the automatic opening of the door when taking a taxi.
-Japan taxi drivers are also famous for their excellent customer service.
-However, taxi fares are higher than in other countries, so consult with your wallet before using a taxi for transportation.
-Are bicycles on sidewalks?
-Roadway?
-The roads of Japan are notoriously narrow anyway.
-It is said that the "mini automobile" that is easy to drive even on narrow roads looks like a toy car to foreigners.
-In addition, bicycles may be running on both the roadway and the sidewalk, and the rules for bicycles can be confusing.
-International students often don't know the rules of cycling and are stopped by the police and pay fines.
-By the way, as a rule, bicycles should be ridden on the roadway.
-(Sidewalks may be allowed as exceptions.)
-Be sure to check the traffic rules carefully before driving.
-How was it?
-Our school holds a lecture on traffic rules once every six months.
-Learn the rules well to live safely in Japan.
+To live safely in Japan, let’s make sure to learn the traffic rules.

 Previous social media post